apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/protocol/http2.md

-## Scene Description
+## Scenario

-Users can enable Http2 to communicate and improve performance through simple configuration.
+Users can easily enable Http2 protocol for better performance through configuration.

 ## External Service Communication Configuration

-The configuration related to external service communication is written in the microservice.yaml file.
+The configuration for external service communication is in the microservice.yaml file.

-* Enable h2\(Http2 + TLS\) for communication
+* Enable h2\(Http2 + TLS\)

-   When configuring the service listening address, the server can enable TLS communication by appending `?sslEnabled=true` to the address.
-For details, see the section [Using TLS Communication] (../../security/tls.md).
+     Append  `?sslEnabled=true` to the listening address to enable  TLS communication on server side.
+For details, see the section [Using TLS Communication](../../security/tls.md).
 Then add `&protocol=http2` to enable h2 communication.
-An example is as follows:
+Here is the sample configuration:

   ```yaml
   servicecomb: